Good Friday for under 5s

 1 Remember that you are the expert in your own child

-2 Choose a way to tell it well
+2 Choose a way to share the story

-The Scottish Bible Society have a wonderful resource called Wonder Walks, a series of eight walks designed to help families explore the Easter story and prompt conversation.
+- Wonder Walks from the Scottish Bible Society (a series of eight walks designed to help families explore the Easter story and prompt conversation)

 3 Be led by their questions